medsuet/Xcelerium-IC-Design-Training/Ramzan/module_08_systemverilog/sequential_multiplier/README.md

 ## Introduction

-16x16 bit sequential signed multiplier.
+1.16x16 bit sequential signed multiplier. <br>
-A and B are inputs, PRODUCT is output.
+2.A and B are inputs, PRODUCT is output.<br>
-Mealy state machine conist up on only two stages S0 and S1.
+3.Mealy state machine conist up on only two stages S0 and S1.<br>
-Total 16 Clock Cycles required for valid output .
+4.Total 16 Clock Cycles required for valid output .<br>
-The testbenches will randomly test for a number of inputs and also supports directed test tasks.
+5.The testbenches will randomly test for a number of inputs and also for directed test cases.<br>

 ### Usage: Automated for Multisim